Coder-Rushabh/bulk_emails/README.md

 # AdvisorConnect Pro

-A full-stack outreach platform for discovering, enriching, and contacting SEBI-registered investment advisers (and arbitrary LinkedIn-sourced leads) with rate-limited, audit-logged SMTP delivery.
+A full-stack outreach platform for discovering, enriching, and contacting leads with rate-limited, audit-logged SMTP delivery.

 The system combines: